nView’s monitoring solutions offer clinicians and researchers the ability to track progress and measure outcomes along the way.

 Sheehan Suicidality Tracking Scale

-The S-STS assesses the seriousness of suicidal thoughts, plans, intent, impulses, hallucinations, preparatory behaviors and suicide attempts.
+The Sheehan Suicidality Tracking Scale (S-STS) assesses the seriousness of suicidal thoughts, plans, intent, impulses, hallucinations, preparatory behaviors, and suicide attempts.

 It can be used as a patient self-report or as a clinician-administered rating scale that tracks treatment-emergent suicidal ideation and behaviors.
 It may also be a psychometric instrument designed to be sensitive to change and to discriminate drug from placebo in randomized trials.